 Can I Still Receive OHSAS 18001 Now That ISO 45001 Has Been Released?

-Although it is possible to be accredited to OHSAS 18001 up to March 2021, NQA would advise looking at the migration timeline for key milestone dates that may help with making the decision, specifically with regards to the ultimate migration that will be required to maintain certification.
+Although it is possible to be accredited to OHSAS 18001 up to September 2021, you can longer apply for the certification.
+NQA would advise looking at the migration timeline for key milestone dates that may help with making the decision, specifically with regards to the ultimate migration that will be required to maintain certification.

 Should You Keep Your Management Systems Separate?